rust-unofficial/patterns/idioms/str-vs-string.md

 ## Description

 It is usually recommended to prefer a `&str` type over a `&String` type for arguments.
 In most cases `&str` has more flexibility.
-An `&String` will coerce to a `&str` type when required -- however, the oppositive is not true.
+A `&String` will coerce to a `&str` type when required -- however, the opposite is not true.

 ## Example